A quadratically enriched count of rational curves: Degree

+We discuss several notions of connectivity on a smooth $k$-scheme $Y$ ($\bbb{A}^1$-connectivity, $\bbb{A}^1$-chain connectivity, $\bbb{A}^1$-odd chain connectivity) allowing one to associate an element of $\GW(k)$ to a section of $\sGW(Y)$.
+The notions of $\bbb{A}^1$-connectivity and $\bbb{A}^1$-chain connectivity are well-studied within the $\bbb{A}^1$-homotopy theory communities and the resulting Proposition~\ref{pr:htpyinvtsheaf_iso_Xtopi0} and Lemma~\ref{lm:phi_iso_A1_invt_Nis_sheaf_sets} are well-known.
+We include proofs for completeness.
+The notion of $\bbb{A}^1$-odd chain connectivity (Definition~\ref{df:A1oddextended_chain_connected}) is possible to check concretely in examples, so we include Lemma~\ref{lm:A1oddextendedchainconnected_inv_property} as well.

+Our interest in connectivity arises as in algebraic topology.
 The degree of a map $M \to N$ between smooth, oriented, compact $n$-dimensional manifolds is an integer when $N$ is connected.
 Without assuming that $N$ is connected, the degree can be viewed as an integer valued function on the connected components $\pi_0(N)$ of $N$.
-We show the analogous results in our algebraic setting.
+The purpose of this section is to provide the analogous results in our algebraic setting.
 For example, the $\GW(Y)$-valued degree of Definition \ref{df:deg(f)f_non_proper_in_sGW(Y)} (or that of Definition \ref{GSDdegreedef} or \ref{df:deg(f)_in_sGW(Y)}) is pulled back from a unique element of the Grothendieck--Witt group $\GW(k)$ of $k$ when $Y$ is appropriately connected in an algebraic sense, for example, when $Y$ is $\mathbb{A}^1$-connected.
 More generally, this degree is a section of $\GW(\pi^{\mathbb{A}^1}_0(Y))$, where $\pi^{\mathbb{A}^1}_0(Y)$ denotes the sheaf of $\bbb{A}^1$-connected components.
-We recall the needed definitions and notations.
+We give the needed definitions and notations.

 For smooth $k$-schemes, or more generally, for simplicial presheaves on smooth $k$-schemes, $X$ and $Y$, let $[X,Y]_{\bbb{A}^1}$ denote the set of $\bbb{A}^1$-homotopy classes of maps from $X$ to $Y$ \cite{morelvoevodsky1998}.
 Let $\pi_0^{\mathbb{A}^1}(X)$ denote the Nisnevich-sheafification of the presheaf taking a smooth $k$-scheme $U$ to $[U,X]_{\bbb{A}^1}$.
 There is a canonical map For example, $\phi_k : \Spec k \to \pi_0^{\mathbb{A}^1}(\Spec k) $ is an isomorphism \cite[Definition 2.1.4]{AsokMorel}.